 CBD stands for cannabidiol, which is a compound found in the cannabis plant, Cannabis sativa.
 Hemp is a plant that is associated with marijuana, but when grown and processed differently it produces a variety of different products.

 CBD oil is made from hemp plants that contain low levels of THC and high levels of CBD.
 There are similarities to medical marijuana, but medical marijuana, in fact, comes from plants that contain high levels of THC, which is the psychoactive ingredient.
 There are thousands of varieties of hemp and what is used to make CBD oil is different than hemp that contains high levels of psychoactive ingredients.
-CBD hemp contains no or only trace amounts of THC, so you don’t need to be concerned about whether CBD will “get you high” or produce any of the effects you’d experience when using marijuana.
+CBD hemp contains no or only trace amounts of THC, so you don’t need to be concerned about whether sweet CBD candy will “get you high” or produce any of the effects you’d experience when using marijuana.

 Hemp oil and CBD products can be sold and delivered throughout the United States and are not considered contraband or an illegal drug.